node-red/designs/designs/pluggable-message-routing/README.md

  - `RED.hooks.add('<name>', function(...) { })`
  - `RED.hooks.remove('<name>')`

-The `<name>` will be the name of the step to register the hook on - `preSend`, etc.
+The `<name>` will be the name of the step to register the hook on - `onSend`, etc.

-It can optionally be suffixed with a label for the hook -  `preSend.flow-debugger`.
+It can optionally be suffixed with a label for the hook -  `onSend.flow-debugger`.
 That label can then be used with `RED.hooks.remove` to remove the handler later on.

 To remove *all* hooks with a given label, `*.flow-debugger` can be used.